newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 {: refdef}

-The interesting point here is that, if there was no online check (and that is a likely scenario with proprietary software), getting a valid prompt is ast trivial as replacing a 0x74 JZ with a 0x75 JNZ after the validation function returns.
+The interesting point here is that, if there was no online check (and that is a likely scenario with proprietary software), getting a valid prompt is as trivial as replacing a 0x74 JZ with a 0x75 JNZ after the validation function returns.
 But we will address micropatching in another post.

 So now, to the main part !
 Let's reverse this `check_serial` function.